San Pedro Valley - Geologic History

 Abrigo formation.
 Fragments

-of fossil trilobites and brachiopods have been found in the Abrigo formation.
+brachiopods have been found in the Abrigo formation.

 Silurian Period